 Records that are infrequently used but would be difficult to replace should be stored in a safe deposit box, said Chris Muller, director of Audience Growth at DoughRoller.
 “We’re discussing birth certificates, death certificates, marriage certificates and divorce certificates.
 A birth certificate from a foreign adoption, in particular, is complicated to replace if lost or destroyed.”

-Jeff Mains, CEO of Champion Leadership Group LLC added that you might also want to include military discharge papers and paperwork that veterans require granting eligibility for certain services.
+Jeff Mains, CEO of Champion Leadership Group LLC, added that you might also want to include Social Security cards, military discharge papers and paperwork that veterans require granting eligibility for certain services.
 “Having additional copies of these papers may save you and your family valuable time and stress,” he said.

 Muller added, “When it comes to jewels placed in a safe deposit box, your homeowner’s insurance will only provide a limited amount of coverage.
 The insurance industry recommends that you get a personal articles floater.
 This add-on policy extends protection for certain assets.
 Each item of jewelry will likely need a formal valuation for insurance purposes.”

-In the worst case scenario of an act of nature such as a fire, an earthquake, or flood that damages your home or belongings, you’ll need proof for your insurance company of what was lost.
-Mains recommended that you keep in your safety deposit box, “An inventory of your house, as well as documented photographs of closets and open drawers, as well as furnishings [to] assist you in establishing your legal claim to the land in question.”
+In the worst-case scenario of an act of nature such as a fire, an earthquake or a flood that damages your home or belongings, you’ll need proof for your insurance company of what was lost.
+Mains recommended that you keep in your safety deposit box “An inventory of your house, as well as documented photographs of closets and open drawers, as well as furnishings [to] assist you in establishing your legal claim to the land in question.”

-“Some tax and mortgage information can also be stored in your deposit box as a way to keep all of these documents safe,” said Donny Gamble founder of PersonalIncome.org.
+“Some tax and mortgage information can also be stored in your deposit box as a way to keep all of these documents safe,” said Donny Gamble, founder of Retirement Investments.
 “Although you do not need them all the time, it is good to be able to know where they are in case you need to refer back.”